 Mach and mph are two different units of measurement for speed.
 Mph is a unit of measurement commonly used for ground vehicles and aircraft, and it measures the distance an object travels within an hour.
 Mach number is a unit of measurement that compares the speed of an object to the speed of sound.

 The speed of sound, which is referred to as Mach 1, is approximately 767 mph (at sea level and at a temperature of 68 degrees Fahrenheit).
 Therefore, Mach 0.85, which is the typical cruising speed of commercial airliners, means that the aircraft is traveling at 85% of the speed of sound, or approximately 646 mph at sea level.

 In comparison, the fastest human running speed ever recorded is approximately 28 mph – and needless to say, that’s significantly slower than the cruising speed of a commercial airliner.
 Even the slowest commercial airliner takeoff and landing speeds are much faster than the fastest recorded human running speed.

 Specifically, the cruising speed of commercial airliners is typically around 550-600 mph, or Mach 0.85.
 Takeoff and landing speeds are much slower, typically between 130-180 mph, depending on the aircraft and weather conditions.
 The landing speed of a commercial airliner can be around 160-180 mph, while the takeoff speed can be around 130-160 mph.

-The fastest commercial planes
+The fastest passenger planes

 The Airbus A350-1000 first entered service in 2018 and has a top speed of Mach 0.89, which means it can travel at approximately 683 mph at sea level.
 This makes it the fastest commercial plane currently in operation.
 The A350-1000 is also known for its fuel efficiency and advanced technology, making it a popular choice among airlines.